duckDuckGoose420/MMOBC/README.md

  * Create a config file as in the steps for running locally
  * Run the bot, mapping in the config file you just made:
  `docker run --rm -it -v ${PWD}/config.json:/bot/cfg/config.json ghcr.io/elliethepink/bcbot2:main`
+ * Alternatively you can build the docker yourself:
+ `docker build --tag ropeybot .`
+ * And then run said docker with the config file mapped in `docker run --rm -it -v ${PWD}/config.json:/bot/cfg/config.json ropeybot`

 ## Games